 At the time of writing, this review has a staggering 15194 comments piled up beneath it, and that figure’s rising constantly.
 While many comments defend the writer’s right to their opinion, many others are less tolerant.
 Far less tolerant.

 “Her JOB is to review games without personal bias,” one commenter writes.
 “This reeks so horribly of personal feminist agenda it’s pathetic.
 We’ll stop bitching when they hire competent staff and leave politics out of game reviews.”

-Leaving the horrendous personal attacks on writers in these reviews aside - and the number of these is disquieting in the extreme, as writer Helen Lewis points out - the underlying opinion behind these comments is quite strange.
-Time and again, the argument that 'political views' and 'feminist agendas' shouldn't be discussed or criticised in a videogame review rears its head.
-Several commenters state, in no uncertain terms, that a writer shouldn't mark a game down from a 10 to a nine because of an aspect they found distasteful.
+Leaving the horrendous personal attacks on writers in these reviews aside – and the number of these is disquieting in the extreme, as writer Helen Lewis switch out – the underlying opinion behind these comments is quite strange.
+Time and again, the argument that ‘political views’ and ‘feminist agendas’ shouldn’t be discussed or criticised in a videogame review rears its head.
+Several commenters state, in no uncertain terms, that a writer shouldn’t mark a game down from a 10 to a nine because of an aspect they found distasteful.

 The most hilarious common element in these comments, surely, is that reviewers should criticise something “without personal bias”.

 Ultimately, reviewers are ordinary human beings, with their own histories, likes and dislikes, hang-ups and personal opinions.
 As an expert and enthusiast in their chosen field, it’s the critic’s job to look at a piece of art, place it in its context – against the artist’s previous work, and its particular backdrop as a whole – and see how it compares.
 It’s the critic’s job to deconstruct that piece of art, as intelligently and diligently as they can, and try to relate to other people what does and does not work about it.